Recertification

 Executed License Agreement

-A copy of the License Agreement that has been countersigned by BPI’s Executive Director.
-This is a good document to keep on file, as it references the terms of the agreement in place between BPI and the member company.
+A copy of the License Agreement that has been countersigned by BPI's Certification Director.
+This is a good document to keep on file, as it references the terms of the agreement in place between BPI and the company holding a License for Certification.

 Access to BPI Certification Mark Files